GDevelopApp/GDevelop-examples/examples/3d-road-crosser/README.md

-GDevelop Road is a new game template, which is a clone of the popular mobile game "Crossy Road".
-Features:
-- Endless random level generation.
+A Frogger-like similar to the mobile game "Crossy Road" with endless random level generation.
-- Shop with characters.
-- Leaderboard.
-- Automatic adaptation of the game screen and controls for PC/mobile.